NZ CUP DAY FAQ’S

 Yes.
 They are $65 each and this includes your General Admission ticket.
 Please visit our Reserved Seating page for more information and to book.

-I’m interested in entering the Westfield Riccarton Style Stakes & The Hits Body Art Competitions.
+I’m interested in entering The Crossing Fashion Starts Here Competition.
 Where do I find more information?

-I’m interested in covering Cup Day for a newspaper, print publication, website, radio station or TV programme how do I find out about media accreditation?
+I’m interested in covering the Show Day Races for a newspaper, print publication, website, radio station or TV programme.
+How do I find out about media accreditation?

 I’m interested in becoming a business partner and supporter of Addington Raceway?

-Fantastic! contact Keryn McElroy (Business & Marketing Manager) via email at firstname.lastname@example.org and she will help you and answer your questions.
+Fantastic! contact Keryn McElroy (Business & Marketing Manager) on firstname.lastname@example.org or Courtney Stone on email@example.com and they will be happy to help you and answer your questions.

 Can I become a member of the New Zealand Metropolitan Trotting Club (NZMTC)?
 What are the benefits of being a NZMTC Member?